Genichi William Hiraoka

 3rd Battalion, I Company

-Billy, as Genichi was known, was educated at Benjamin Parker High School in Kaneohe, Oahu.
+Billy, as Genichi was known, was educated at Benjamin Parker High School in Kaneohe.
 Before entering the service, he was employed as a carpenter for the U.S. Engineers Department at Bellows Field.
 Hiraoka registered for the draft on December 19, 1942, Local Board No. 1 at Benjamin Parker School.
-At the time he was living with his family on Keole Road and working at the airport at Kualoa.
-His point of contact was his brother Tsutomu; he was 5’8½” tall and weighed 132 lbs.
+He was living with his family on Keole Road and working at the airport at Kualoa.
+His point of contact was his brother Tsutomu; and he was 5’8½” tall and weighed 132 pounds.

-Genichi William Hiraoka enlisted in the U.S. Army in Kaneohe on March 25, 1943.
-He was sent to the “tent city” at Schofield Barracks with the other recruits.
+Hiraoka enlisted in the U.S. Army in Kaneohe on March 25, 1943.
+He was sent to the “tent city,” known as Boom Town, at Schofield Barracks with other recruits.
 They were given an aloha farewell ceremony by the community on March 28 at Iolani Palace.
 On April 4, the new soldiers left on the S.S.
 Lurline for San Francisco enroute to Camp Shelby, Mississippi.
 Following basic training, Genichi was assigned to 3rd Battalion, I Company.

-After over a year at Camp Shelby, the 442nd left for Virginia on April 22, 1944.
-They shipped out to the Mediterranean Theater of Operations on May 2 in a large convoy of troop ships and arrived in Naples, Italy, the end of the month.
+After over a year at Camp Shelby, the 442nd left for Camp Patrick Henry, Virginia, on April 22, 1944.
+They shipped out to the Mediterranean Theater of Operations on May 2 in a convoy of over 100 troop ships and arrived in Naples, Italy, on May 28.

 For his military service, Private First Class Genichi William Hiraoka was awarded the Bronze Star Medal, Purple Heart Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with one bronze star, World War II Victory Medal, and Combat Infantryman Badge.
 Hiraoka was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

-In 1948, the remains of American soldiers buried overseas began slowly to return to the U.S. if the family so wished.
+In 1948, the Army began the process of closing the smaller military cemeteries in Italy, and offered families the choice of reburial of their loved one at the large U.S. Military Cemetery in Florence or returning him for reburial at a cemetery in the US designated by the family.
 As a result, on April 21, 1949, Pfc.
 Genichi William Hiraoka arrived home.
-The USAT Sergeant Jack J. Pendleton brought the caskets of 134 soldiers, arriving at Honolulu Harbor’s Kapalama Basin.
-There were hundreds of family and friends present to attend the dockside service.
+The USAT Sergeant Jack J. Pendleton brought 134 war dead, arriving at Honolulu Harbor’s Kapalama Basin.
+There were hundreds of family members and friends present to attend a dockside memorial service.
 The Secretary of Hawaii, Oren E. Long, officiated, the 264th Army Band played hymns, and military Chaplains participated.
 One of the Chaplains was Hiro Higuchi, who had served in the 442nd with the men who were returning home that day.
-The caskets were stored in the Army mausoleum on Oahu pending final burial arrangements.
+The flag-draped caskets were stored in the Army mausoleum at Schofield Barracks pending funeral arrangements.